SERVIR/Bangladesh-Extreme-Weather-Alert/README.md

 output_directory: Full path to where you would like the output created.

+Along with the array of forecasts, there is an smtp_settings object which contains:

+smtp: the smtp that you will use for sending the emails
+name: the email address of the sending user
+password: the password for the sending user

+Finally there is the email_list_xlsx key.
+This key is where you can change the name and location of the email list xlsx file if you desire.
+If you leave it where it is and only edit the contents then you will only need to keep the file name here.

+Now you can add email addresses to the xlsx file.
+Remove the sample email addresses prior to adding.
+Be sure that you do not edit or remove the header "Email", simply add email addresses one per row in the Email column.
+For testing you may want to start with only a couple of addresses that you can confirm received the alerts.

 - Test the application

 To confirm that all the variables are correct and the application is set up properly you will want to do a test run.